debtdao/spigot-migrations/migrations/idle-finance/GUIDE.md

 - adds the Fee Collector as a source of revenue
 - whitelists the `deposit()` function
 - transfers ownership of the Spigot and Escrow contracts to the Secured Line of Credit
-- initializes the Line of Credit
+- initializes the Secured Line of Credit
-- updates the beneficiaries and their allocations
+- updates the FeeCollector's beneficiaries and their respective allocations
 - and in the final step makes the Spigot the admin of the Fee Collector, thus enabling the spigots functionality and control over the protocol and thus debt repayment.

 ```mermaid